kozec/sc-controller/docs/actions.md

 #### <a name="dpad"></a> dpad(up, down, left, right)
 Emulates dpad.
-Touchpad is divided into 4 triangular parts and when user touches touchpad, action is executed depending on finger position.
+Touchpad is divided into 4 triangular parts.
+When the user touches the touchpad, action is executed depending on finger position.
 Available only for pads and sticks; for stick, works by translating stick position, what probably doesn't yields expected results.